 The Public Health and Wellbeing Act 2008 sets limits on the amount of time that Victoria can be in a State of Emergency.
 The time limit has been extended by Parliament multiple times over the course of the pandemic.
 The COVID-19 State of Emergency ended on 15 December 2021.

-With all public health evidence indicating that COVID-19 will remain in our community for some time, especially with the emergence of the new Omicron variant, a pandemic-specific framework is essential to ensure a continued legal basis for any public health measures needed to protect Victorians.
+With all public health evidence indicating that COVID-19 will remain in our community for some time, especially with the emergence of the new variants, a pandemic-specific framework remains essential to ensure a continued legal basis for any public health measures needed to protect Victorians.

 Use of State of Emergency framework in pandemics